MBII-Galactic-Conquest/godfinger/README.md

 </br>

-#### A modular script system that allows rcon hookup &amp; plugin interaction to simplify serverside external scripting for MBII in python.
+#### A modular script system that allows streamlined rcon &amp; plugin interaction to simplify serverside processing for MBII in python.</br>Aimed to better equip server owners to improve their own creative works, and have more expression over their game servers.

 ```
 The possibilities of this system allow for myriad of custom logfile implements, such as: